 - 16 had a radio – most listened to music.
 Only 2 had seen a TV

 - 14 said people got rich by hard work

 - Most thought it better to be poor and honest than rich and dishonest

 - When asked the best day out they’d had, most mentioned a school field trip or visit to Didi’s World, a theme park in Kampala

-- Weddings, Christmas and “the day I was sponsored” were the best days of their lives
+- Weddings, Christmas and “the day I got a UK partner family” were the best days of their lives

 - 13 said the saddest day of their lives had been the death of a relative